 DMovies - Your platform for thought-provoking cinema

-Mother and daughter travel to sunny Spain in order treat inexplicable illness, in Rebecca Lenkiewicz's exquisite debut - from the Official Competition of the 75th Berlinale
+Mother and daughter travel to sunny Spain in order treat inexplicable illness, in Rebecca Lenkiewicz's (the screenwriter of Ida) exquisite debut - on VoD on Tuesday, August 19th

 Rebecca Lenkiewicz is best remembered as the writer behin notable British co-productions such as Ida (Pawel Pawlikowski, 2013), Disobedience (Sebastian Lelio, 2018), and Colette (Wash Westmoreland, 2018).
 On the director’s seat for the first time, the 57-year-old artist doubles down as both the helmer and the scribe.
 The outcome is a multithreaded study of female allegiance and endurance.